britram/rains-prototype/draft-trammell-rains-protocol.md

 takes precedence over the end of the range.
 If the range is equal, the contained assertions determine the ordering, which is again ascending.

-The value of the subject-zone (4) key is a UTF-8 encoded string containing the name of the Zone.
+The value of the subject-zone (4) key is a UTF-8 encoded string containing the name of the Zone which MUST end with '.' (the root zone).

 The value of the context (6) key is a UTF-8 encoded string containing the name of the context for which the Zone is valid.